getsentry/hackweek-feature-flags/Script.md

     Navigates to the settings page and adds a new toggle called "hodlModeActivated" as bool.

-    She adds a rule for "is_while" "true" which returns false.
+    She adds a rule for "is_whale" "true" which returns false.

     She configures a rollout of 5% which returns true.